Magnetic helicity: Ideal quadratic invariance

-Magnetic helicity remains conserved to a good approximation even with small but finite resistivity.
-In that case magnetic reconnection dissipates energy.
+Magnetic helicity remains conserved in a good approximation even with a small but finite resistivity, in which case magnetic reconnection dissipates energy.

 Inverse transfer

-Small-scale helical structures tend to form larger magnetic structures.
-This is called inverse transfer in Fourier space, as opposed to the direct energy cascade in three-dimensional turbulent hydrodynamical flows.
+Small-scale helical structures tend to form larger and larger magnetic structures.
+This can be called an inverse transfer in Fourier space, as opposed to the (direct) energy cascade in three-dimensional turbulent hydrodynamical flows.
 The possibility of such an inverse transfer was first proposed by Uriel Frisch and collaborators and has been verified through many numerical experiments.
-As a consequence, the presence of magnetic helicity is a candidate explanation for the existence and sustainment of large-scale magnetic structures in the Universe.
+As a consequence, the presence of magnetic helicity is a possibility to explain the existence and sustainment of large-scale magnetic structures in the Universe.